-White House dismisses Putin assertion that NATO-backed Ukraine could turn aggressor over Crimea
+U.S. and Russia escalate war of words after Putin asserts that NATO-backed Ukraine could turn aggressor

+The sharp rhetoric followed the White House’s dismissal of Putin’s claim that Moscow would be forced into conflict with NATO if Ukraine joins the Western military alliance and attempts to seize back Crimea, which the Kremlin annexed in 2014.

+That assertion was Putin’s latest effort to paint Ukraine and its partners in the West as the aggressors in the current crisis, even as Moscow masses more than 100,000 troops around the borders of its smaller neighbor.
+The Russian leader also accused the United States and NATO of using Ukraine to hem in Russia and ignoring Moscow’s security concerns.

-“When the fox is screaming from the top of the henhouse that he’s scared of the chickens, which is essentially what they’re doing, that fear isn’t reported as a statement of fact,” White House press secretary Jen Psaki said Tuesday, as Western officials continued diplomatic efforts to defuse a potential further Russian invasion of Ukraine.
+“When the fox is screaming from the top of the henhouse that he’s scared of the chickens, which is essentially what they’re doing, that fear isn’t reported as a statement of fact,” Psaki said Tuesday, as Western officials continued diplomatic efforts to defuse a potential further Russian invasion of Ukraine.
+“We know who the fox is in this case."

 Moscow has long taken issue with NATO granting membership to countries in the former Soviet sphere, and has demanded that the organization roll back its forces in Eastern Europe and promise that Ukraine never join the alliance.
 NATO has refused to change its open door policy, which allows countries to seek entry into the bloc, whose members are bound to defend each other against attack.